 FreeeUp will match you with a virtual assistant specifically with ecommerce skills.
 They can handle almost any ecommerce task, including data entry, translation, digital marketing, website building, and more.
 There’s a big pricing range, from $5/hour to $75/hour.

-These services offer assistants that have deep experience working in one specific industry, and who can help you manage specialized tasks that are more core to your business, like customer service, video editing, and even project management.
+These services offer assistants that have a skill set particular to one specific industry, and who can help you manage specific tasks that are more core to your business, like customer service, video editing, internet research, running social media accounts, and even project management.
 For that reason, they also tend to be more expensive.

 There are established virtual assistant services for dozens of different industries, so we’ll focus on the most popular ones below: